3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 It is possible to use a relative path to a document for layers or groups link.

 .. note:: Links can be filled with the Lizmap plugin **Layers** tab after selecting the layer or group.
-See :ref:`layers_tab_metadata`
+See :ref:`layers-tab-metadata`

 The path should be written: